 - Practice relaxation or slow, deep breathing.
 Practice taking deep, slow breaths to help relax.
 Some research shows that slow, paced breathing (five to seven deep breaths per minute) combined with mindfulness techniques can reduce blood pressure.
 There also are some devices available that promote slow, deep breathing.
-According to the American Heart Association, device-guided breathing may be a reasonable nondrug option for lowering blood pressure, especially when anxiety accompanies high blood pressure or standard treatments aren't well-tolerated.
+According to the American Heart Association, device-guided breathing may be a reasonable nondrug option for lowering blood pressure, especially if you have anxiety with high blood pressure or can't tolerate standard treatments well.

 - Control blood pressure during pregnancy.
-If you're a woman with high blood pressure, discuss with your doctor how to control your blood pressure during pregnancy.
+Women with high blood pressure should discuss with their doctors how to control their blood pressure during pregnancy.

 Although diet and exercise are the most appropriate tactics to lower your blood pressure, some supplements also may help lower it.
 However, more research is needed to determine the potential benefits.
-These include:
+These supplements include:

 - Fiber, such as blond psyllium and wheat bran